There are restrictions on the type of vehicles allowed to use or deliver waste to our household waste recycling centres.

 - proof of address, such as a current council tax bill or a utility bill dated within the last six months that show your name and North Yorkshire address.

 If you are delivering your own household waste in your own commercial or commercial like vehicle, or a commercial or commercial like vehicle that you have permission and are insured to use for your own domestic purposes, you need to prove that you are a resident in North Yorkshire.
-You can do this by uploading a digital copy of an official document with your name included for the address you are registering from that is dated within the last six months.
-We accept a copy of one of the following documents:
+You can do this by uploading a photo or scan of an official document with your name included that shows your current North Yorkshire address, such as:

-- NHS medical card or letter from a GP;
+- an NHS medical card or letter from your GP;

 Yes, everyone with a HWRC pass with a date that has expired or does not have a date needs to renew their registration online straight away.
 Our HWRC passes issued from August 2019 have a two year expiry date.
 We will contact you prior to this expiry date to remind you that you need to renew your registration to continue to use your vehicle at the HWRCs.
 This will also ensure we hold current information about you in line with data protection requirements.